SweetTrip

 Ingrown Toenails

 Ingrown toenails are a common condition in which the corner or the side of a toenail grows into the flesh.
 It is not necessarily threatening but can cause extreme pain and high risks of infection.
-People with diabetes are more at risk of getting an infection from ingrown toenails than other people.
+People with diabetes are more at risk of disease from ingrown toenails than others.
 The most common cause is pressure from the shoes.

 Sweaty Feet with Diabetes

 Excessive feet sweating can be a big problem for people with diabetes.
-To avoid bacterial and fungus infections, your feet must stay dry.
-There are several medical solutions when it comes to extreme foot sweating, such as iontophoresis or even botox injections.
-But before getting to such heavy treatments, try wearing moisture-wicking socks, or using an antiperspirant such as Carpe’s antiperspirant foot lotion.
+To avoid bacterial and fungus infections, your feet must stay dry—several medical solutions for extreme foot sweating, such as iontophoresis or even botox injections.
+But before getting to such heavy treatments, try wearing moisture-wicking socks or using an antiperspirant such as Carpe’s antiperspirant foot lotion.
 Ask for your doctor’s advice!

 Diabetic Foot Gangrene

-Gangrene is the death of body tissues due to a reduced blood flow or a bacterial infection.
-It commonly starts at body extremities such as the toes.
+Gangrene is the death of body tissues due to reduced blood flow or bacterial infection.
+It commonly starts in body extremities such as the toes.
 If diagnosed at an early stage, gangrene can be cured.
-But the prognosis can be extremely bad if left untreated for a long time (amputation, or even death).
-Diabetics at more at risk of developing foot gangrene than people without diabetes, especially because of the prevalence of peripheral artery disease among them.
+But the prognosis can be terrible if left untreated for a long time (amputation or even death).
+People with diabetes are at more risk of developing foot gangrene than people without diabetes, mainly because of the prevalence of peripheral artery disease among them.

 Wagner scale of diabetic foot ulcers